Analysis: Which Canadian party has the biggest tent?

 The percentage of Canadians who rule out even considering casting a ballot for each party is remarkably consistent.
 Ranging from a low of 37 per cent who say they would “definitely not consider” the Liberals to a high of 40 per cent who say the same about the New Democratic Party.
 The percentage who would never consider voting Conservative?
 39 per cent.
 These totals are all within the margin of error of each other.
 In other words, each party has roughly two-in-five Canadians who say they won’t even consider it.

 The inverse of each of these numbers could be described as each party’s “consideration set” – the people who say they would be open to voting for the party in the future.

 For each party, the total consideration set is roughly 60 per cent of Canadians.
 Though, as the following graph illustrates, there’s a big difference between those who say they might think about voting for a party and those who are hardcore supporters.

 The darkest party colours in the graph are those who say they “definitely” will support the party in a future election.
 The lighter colours are, from left to right, those who say they will “certainly consider” the party, and those who say they will “maybe consider” the party.
 (Data in the graph comes from ARI’s June 1 report: “As Conservative leader, Scheer must balance core voters’ values with party’s need for growth”)

 By this measure, the Conservative and Liberal parties each have a very similar make-up, with a committed core of slightly fewer than one-in-six Canadians.
-While the Liberals have slightly more people who would “certainly consider” them, while the Conservatives have slightly more people who would “maybe consider” them.
+The Liberals have slightly more people who would “certainly consider” them, while the Conservatives have slightly more people who would “maybe consider” them.

 The NDP, by contrast, has a committed base less than half the size of those of the other parties.